Aldwâld

 The village was first mentioned in 1444 as Oldewolde, and means old forest.
 Aldwâld is a linear settlement with two centres which developed during land cultivation in the Late Middle Ages.
 The Dutch Reformed church was built in the 15th century using material from its predecessor.
 The tower dates from 1880.
 In 1840, Aldwâld was home to 287 people.

+The village's official name was changed from Oudwoude to Aldwâld in 2023.